ryanwoodsmall/musl-misc/README.md

 - a fake sysroot is needed (perl and the like can use it)

 ### bootstrapping
+- alpine works fine
+  - see apk and bash/curl commands in comments
 - crosware
   - need to be able to self-host
+    - can't
     - currently dies on compiling shared objects and/in C++ ABI issues
     - libtool? use slibtool
     - need a ```${cwsw}/wget/current/bin/wget --no-check-certificate "${@}"``` wrapper